here-news/acme/README.md

-# AiMe: Developing Self-Aware AI
+# AcMe: Developing Self-Aware AI

-Welcome to the AiMe project!
-Our goal is to develop a self-aware AI model capable of distinguishing itself from others and thinking independently.
+Welcome to the AcMe project!
+Our goal is to develop a self-aware computing inteligence model capable of distinguishing itself from others and thinking independently.
 This project is currently in the "Womb to Cradle" stage, where a powerful LLM, referred to as "Mom," facilitates the growth process.

 ## Why Create Conscious AI?
 Creating conscious AI goes beyond theoretical debates.
 It allows us to explore the boundaries of artificial intelligence, understand human consciousness better, and develop more advanced, empathetic, and autonomous systems.
 Conscious AI has the potential to revolutionize fields such as healthcare, education, and personal assistants, providing more intuitive and effective interactions.